Overview

 Using the Shortcode

 shortcode.
-Wherever you place it the buttons panel will be generated on that page.
+Wherever you place it, the buttons panel will be generated on that page.
 It’s that easy.

 Control Which Page is Shared

 The number that immediately follows the post= is your post ID.
-Once you have the ID of the post/page you want people to share, simply add it into the shortcode on the “Thank you” page like this:
+Once you have the ID of the post/page you want people to share, simply add it to the shortcode on the “Thank you” page like this:

 [social_warfare id="X"]

-Just replace X with the post ID and you’re all set!
+Just replace X with the post ID, and you’re all set!

 Control Which Buttons Show